anetteabra/readable/README.md

 ## Readable project overview

 Readable is a webpage where you can view and search for your favorite books by title.
 Books can be sorted, filtered and favorited.
 Each book has a details page, where the user also can give a review and rating.
 Reviews from other users are also displayed.
 The books are stored in our neo4j database, and fetched to be displayed in the library.
+This project uses GraphQL, a query language for APIs, as an alternative to REST.
+GraphQL allows for more flexible and efficient data fetching by enabling clients to request exactly the data they need in a single query.

 ## Run the project